ammpvt/Summer-Internship2K26/Day5/Fifo-interfacing/tb/README.md

-# Day : FIFO Verification using SystemVerilog Interfaces
+# FIFO Verification using SystemVerilog Interfaces

 ## 📌 Overview
 Today's assignment focuses on modern hardware verification practices using **SystemVerilog**.
 The primary objective was to transition away from traditional, messy Verilog testbench connections and implement a clean, structured verification environment using **SystemVerilog Interfaces**.